 How much to budget for groceries anyway?

-Generally, Americans spend about 9-14% of their income on food.
+But in general, Americans spend about 9-14% of their income on food.
 That being said, just because you spend 9% doesn't mean that you can't find more ways to cut your grocery bills, or if you're above the 14% mark, it could still be reasonable considering the kind of lifestyle you have.

 For those of you like me who like actual numbers, the USDA has some food plans with thresholds for various lifestyles from "thrifty" to "liberal" that you can use as a gauge.